SeleiXi/CodexOnAnyDevices/README.md

 [English](README.md) | [中文](README-zh.md)

-CodexOnAnyDevices enables you to keep vibe coding from your phone at the gym or to use Codex-app on your remote server (which is not directly supported by the official Codex app).
-It keeps the Codex runtime on your own machine and expands the client surface so the project can be used across any platforms and browser-based workflows without reintroducing hosted-service assumptions.
+CodexOnAnyDevices enables you to keep vibe coding from your phone while working out at the gym, or to use the Codex app on Windows to manage projects hosted on a remote Linux server (a workflow not directly supported by the official Codex app).
+- Early Release & Better Remote Support: This project was released before the official Codex mobile app.
+Currently, the official version does not support remote control from a Windows machine out of the box (requiring tedious manual configuration, resulting in unstable connections, slow speeds, and missing features).

+- Cross-Machine Limitations: The official version does not allow you to control a Codex instance running on a remote Linux server or another computer from your laptop.

+- Account Flexibility: The official ecosystem strictly binds Codex Mobile and the desktop client to the same account.
+In contrast, CodexOnAnyDevices binds directly to your local Codex runtime, allowing you to use any account seamlessly.

+- Open Source & Customizable: While the official version still experiences stability issues, this project is completely open source, giving you full freedom to customize, mod, or add any features you need.

 ## Demo